ibn-salem/position_effect/README.md

 The second input file `BREAKPOINTS_BED` is a BED file wiht breakpoint locations.
 In the fourth column should contain the patient ID with additinaol breakpoint identifiers separated by undersocre `_`.
 For example `DGAP111_A` and `DGAP111_B`.

-The output file `OUTPUT_FILE` contains all breakpoints with additional columns of `,`-separated list of phenotypes.
+The output file `OUTPUT_FILE` contains all breakpoints with an additional column with a comma-separated list of phenotypes.

 **Example:**

 ```
 Rscript combine_breakpoints_and_phenotypes.R \
-  data/HPO_distal_cases.txt \
+  HPO_distal_cases.txt \
   non_coding_DGAP_positions.bed \
   breakpoint_window_with_HPO.bed
 ```